Tony McGee (tight end): Tampa Bay Buccaneers

 On September 1, 2003, he was signed as a free agent by the Tampa Bay Buccaneers to replace an injured Rickey Dudley, but was cut just four days later after the signing of Daniel Wilcox.

 Dallas Cowboys (second stint)

 The Dallas Cowboys re-signed him on October 8, 2003, after rookie tight end Witten sustained a broken jaw and backup James Whalen injured a hamstring.
 He appeared in only one contest with no receptions, after Witten missed only one game and McGee was subsequently released on October 19.

 New York Giants

-He signed with the New York Giants on December 2, 2003, after Jeremy Shockey and Marcellus Rivers injured their knees respectively.
+He signed with the New York Giants on December 2, 2003, after Jeremy Shockey and Marcellus Rivers both injured their knees.
 He appeared in three games with no receptions and wasn't re-signed at the end of the season.

+NFL career statistics

 Personal life

 McGee is the CEO of the freight company HNM Global Logistics.

-He is married to NBC10 Philidelphia news anchor Jacqueline London.
+He is married to NBC10 Philadelphia news anchor Jacqueline London.